wiverson/jtoolprovider-plugin/README.md

 While tools like jdeps, jlink, and jpackage can be wrangled with shell scripts, Maven is much, much easier for working with things like classpaths and directories.

-The following tools work out-of-the-box with Java 15:
+The following tools work out-of-the-box with the Java 15 ToolProvider API (and therefore this plugin):

 - jmod, jar, javac, javadoc, javap, jdeps, jlink

 For ordinary use, you should stick with the standard Maven plugins for javac, jar, and javadoc.

-The following tools do NOT appear to work with Java 15:
+The following tools do NOT appear to work with the Java 15 ToolProvider API:
 - jaotc, jarsigner, java, jcmd, jconsole, jdb, jdeprscan, jfr, jhsdb, jimage, jinfo, jps, jrunscript, jshell, jstack, jstat, jstatd, rmid, rmiregistry, serialver, jmap

 ## jpackage

-jpackage will ONLY work in Java 15 if you use the following argument when you launch the JVM:
+jpackage will ONLY work with the Java 15 ToolProvider (and therefore this plugin) if you use the following argument when you launch the JVM:

 `--add-modules jdk.incubator.jpackage`